yard

 potted_plantMatching Timing to Plant Type and Pot Size

 Different indoor plants prefer different drying speeds.
-Succulent types such as snake plant clumps, ZZ canes, and air plants on shelves want their roots dry for long stretches.
-Thirstier foliage plants like pothos vines and peace lilies prefer shorter dry periods.
+Succulent types such as snake plant clumps, ZZ plant canes, and air plants on shelves want their roots dry for long stretches.
+Thirstier foliage plants like pothos vines prefer shorter dry periods.
+Peace lilies do too.

 Small pots dry faster than big ones, no matter what is growing in them.
 A 4-inch nursery pot might be ready for water again two or three days after a deep drink, while a 12-inch floor pot can stay wet for over a week even with perfect timing.